Omelettee/Emergency-Management-Web-System/README.md

-# Gudide for Emergency Management Web System
+# Guide for Emergency Management Web System

 ##### 1. Create a new account and log in
 ##### 2. Report Emergency with Resouce's Id and GeoLocation